The Tender Bar Review

 Heartwarming Story But Standard Lens

-The Tender Bar cast BEN AFFLECK and TYE SHERIDAN
+The Tender Bar cast BEN AFFLECK and TYE SHERIDAN sitting at a bar.

-BEN AFFLECK and TYE SHERIDAN star in TENDER BAR Photo: CLAIRE FOLGER courtesy of Amazon
+BEN AFFLECK and TYE SHERIDAN star in TENDER BAR Photo: CLAIRE FOLGER.
+Courtesy of Amazon.

 The story is warm, but not as much if you’re not a white guy because far more odds are stacked against us.
 The cast works well together, but the overabundance of fictionalized stories telling the tale of real white men—from This Boy’s Life to The Social Network—makes me exhausted.
 There are so many diverse and talented people outside the category of cis-hetero men who may never get their story told on the silver screen.
 So while the film is enjoyable, the story does little else.